-Cash provided by investing activities for the three months ended March 31, 2012 of approximately \$1.2 million was primarily attributable to net purchases for property and equipment of \$750,000 which were more than offset by proceeds from the sales of intangible assets and an intangible asset deposit totaling approximately \$2.0 million.
-Cash provided by investing activities for the three months ended March 31, 2011 of approximately \$931,000 was primarily attributable to net purchases for property and equipment of \$950,000 which were more than offset by proceeds from the sales of intangible assets of approximately \$1.9 million.
+Cash provided by investing activities for the nine months ended September 30, 2013 of approximately \$2.2 million was primarily attributable to purchases for property and equipment of \$2.5 million which were partially offset by proceeds from the sales of intangible assets of approximately \$3.7 million and proceeds from sale of discontinued operations of \$1.1 million.
+Cash provided by investing activities may decrease given the proceeds from sales of intangible assets which comprises domain names is recognized in operating activities with the launch in September 2013 of our Domains Marketplace.
+Cash provided by investing activities for the nine months ended September 30, 2012 of approximately \$3.1 million was primarily attributable to purchases for property and equipment of \$2.3 million which were partially offset by proceeds from the sales of intangible assets of approximately \$5.5 million.

-Cash used in financing activities for the three months ended March 31, 2012 of approximately \$1.3 million was primarily attributable to the repurchase of approximately 136,000 shares of Class B common stock for treasury stock totaling approximately \$682,000 and common stock dividend payments of \$745,000, partially offset by net proceeds of approximately \$34,000 from the sale of stock through employee stock options and employee stock plan purchases.
-In April 2012, we made the first of two payments in the amount of \$16.9 million in cash, net of working capital and other adjustments, of the future consideration in connection with the Jingle acquisition in April 2011.
-The final payment of \$18.0 million net of any adjustment will be payable on the 18th month anniversary of the closing of the Jingle acquisition and can be paid in cash or shares of Class B common stock or a combination of both at Marchex's option.
-Any deferred payments settled in Class B common stock will be increased by 5%.
-Cash used in financing activities for the three months ended March 31, 2011 of approximately \$729,000 was primarily attributable to the repurchase of 29,000 shares of Class B common stock for treasury stock totaling approximately \$252,000 and common stock dividend payments of \$712,000, partially offset by net proceeds of approximately \$234,000 from the sale of stock through employee stock options and employee stock plan purchases.
-The following table summarizes our contractual obligations as of March 31, 2012, and the effect these obligations are expected to have on our liquidity and cash flows in future periods.
+Cash used in financing activities for the nine months ended September 30, 2013 of approximately \$463,000 was primarily attributable to the repurchase of approximately 31,000 shares of Class B common stock for treasury stock totaling approximately \$119,000 and tax withholding payments of approximately \$1.6 million related to certain executive vested restricted stock awards partially offset by proceeds from exercises of stock options and excess tax benefits on stock based compensation totaling \$1.2 million.
+Cash used in financing activities for the nine months ended September 30, 2012 of approximately \$20.6 million was primarily attributable to the cash payment of the 12-month deferred acquisition payment related to the April 2011 Jingle acquisition of \$16.5 million which is net of certain working capital and other adjustments.
+The deferred acquisition payment excludes the interest accretion of \$349,000 which is shown as an operating cash outflow.
+Other financing activities include the repurchase of 365,000 shares of Class B common stock for treasury stock totaling approximately \$1.6 million and common stock dividend payments of \$2.8 million, partially offset by excess tax benefits related to stock-based compensation and net proceeds from the sale of stock through employee stock options and employee stock plan purchases totaling \$223,000.

+The following table summarizes our contractual obligations as of September 30, 2013, and the effect these obligations are expected to have on our liquidity and cash flows in future periods (in thousands).

-Total Less than 1 year 1-3 years 4-5 years thereafter Contractual Obligations: Operating leases \$13,543 \$ 1,618 \$ 4,523 \$ 4,492 \$ 2,910 Other contractual obligations (3) 41,046 37,314 2,646 1,086 Total contractual obligations (1), (2) \$54,589 \$ 38,932 \$ 7,169 \$ 5,578 \$ 2,910
+Total Less than 1 year Less than 1 year 1-3 years the reafter Contractual Obligations: Operating leases \$10,253 \$ 563 \$ 4,514 \$ 4,599 \$ 577 Other contractual obligations 4,549 \$ 1,081 3,017 451 Total contractual obligations (1),(2) \$14,802 \$ 1,644 \$ 7,531 \$ 5,050 \$ 577

-- (1) In February 2005 we entered into a license agreement with an advertising partner which provides for a contingent royalty based on a discounted rate of 3% (3.75% under certain circumstances) of certain of our gross revenues payable on a quarterly basis through December 2016.
-The royalty payment is recognized as incurred in service costs and is not included in the above schedule. - (2) Our tax contingencies of \$305,000 are not included due to their uncertainty. - (3) Includes deferred acquisition payments of \$16.9 million, net of working capital and other adjustments, which was paid in cash in April 2012 on the 12th month anniversary of closing related to the Jingle acquisition, and \$18.0 million to be paid in cash or shares of Class B common stock or a combination of both on the 18 th month anniversary of closing related to the Jingle acquisition.
-Any deferred acquisition payments paid in shares will be increased by 5%.
-These deferred acquisition payments are recorded on the balance sheet as current liabilities.
+(1) In February 2005 we entered into a license agreement with an advertising partner which provides for a contingent royalty based on a discounted rate of 3% (3.75% under certain circumstances) of certain of our gross revenues payable on a quarterly basis through December 2016.
+The royalty payment is recognized as incurred in service costs and is not included in the above schedule.

+(2) Our tax contingencies of \$400,000 are not included due to their uncertainty.